Modelling and classifying joint trajectories of self-reported mood and pain in a large cohort study: Supplementary Text

 \subsection{Definition of the log odds ratio}

 Tables \ref{tab:lor_condition} and \ref{tab:lor_site} give the log odds ratio of a condition and site of pain respectively in a cluster compared to the other clusters.
-To calculate log odds ratio, we built the following contingency table first:
+In this case, we are considering the log odds ratio as defined for $2\times 2$ contingency tables \citep{Bishop:1975}, which is a similar concept to that in logistic regression but not fully isomorphic.
+To calculate such a log odds ratio, we consider the following contingency table first:

 Explicitly: \\[1em] $n_{11}$ is the number of participants with a specific condition in a cluster. \\ $n_{12}$ is the number of participants with the specific condition not in the cluster. \\ $n_{21}$ is the number of participants without the specific condition in the cluster. \\ $n_{22}$ is the number of participants without the specific condition not in the cluster. \\[1em] The log odds ratio is then given by: